AI INTEGRATION

 Does CTO modify my API requests?

-No. CTO is a passive observer.
-It reads and analyzes API traffic but never modifies, delays, or interferes with requests or responses between your agent and the LLM provider.
+No. Chau7 Context Token Optimization works at the shell command layer.
+CTO in Chau7 optimizes the output of shell commands before the AI reads it, but never modifies, delays, or interferes with the actual API requests or responses between your agent and the LLM provider.

 Can I disable CTO for specific tabs?

 Yes.
-CTO supports per-tab overrides so you can enable it globally but disable it for specific tabs, or vice versa.
+Chau7 CTO supports per-tab overrides so you can enable Context Token Optimization globally but disable it for specific tabs, or vice versa.
 See the CTO Per-Tab Override feature for details.